larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 *Nimble Feet:* Halflings are known for having an uncanny talent for guessing exactly where that tree is going to fall or which way that box is going to explode.
 Once per rest, a Halfling may Dodge any standard trap that has a tag.
 This ability is treated as a DODGE effect and use of it may be called before or after a trap has been set off.

 *Community Outreach*: The community is where the home is, and the belly, and the mind.
 As such, it comes as no surprise that aiding the community is a talent that comes naturally to many Halflings.
 Once per day, a Halfling may substitute their ranks in Cooking, Performance, or Gambling with an equal number of ranks in a different Rest-boosting skill.
-Alternatively, they may boost the ranks of another’s Rest-boosting skill by +2.
+Alternatively, they may boost the ranks of another's Rest-boosting skill by +2.

 **Makeup Suggestions and Guidelines**: Sideburns and excess hair can appear on all Halflings and should be physically represented in some visible manner.